 I got my first taste of the automotive world during my first internship at Daimler India Commercial Vehicles ( Bharatbenz ) in Chennai , India.
-Incidentally I was the first ever design intern at the Daimler India studio.
-It gave me great pride in being there and also a good insight into what it takes to produce a vehicle or even a single part for it from a sketch on paper to the real thing.
+Incidentally, I was the first ever design intern at the Daimler India studio.
+It gave me great pride in being there and also a good insight into what it takes to produce a vehicle or even a single part, from a sketch on paper to building the real thing.

-After a successful 6 month internship at Bharatbenz I was truly convinced I had finally found my calling.
-I didn’t want to stop, I decided to do another short 3 month internship this time with a startup industrial design studio.
+After a successful 6 month internship at Bharatbenz, I was truly convinced I had finally found my calling.
+I didn’t want to stop, I decided to do another short 3 month internship, but this time with a startup industrial design studio.

 My final year internship was another big step towards my goal of being a part of the automotive industry.
-This time around I was in a better position with regard to my skill set and the small network I had built through my previous internship experiences.
-I applied and secured a 6 month internship at the Daimler trucks studio ( Freightliner / Westernstar) this time in Portland, USA.
-I had the chance to experience a different work culture which was quite different to what I had previously experienced.
-One of the most exciting aspects of being at that studio was that the Optimus Prime and Galvatron trucks for the transformers movie at the time were designed at the studio.
-It was truly fascinating to see these iconic vehicles up close and personal especially since I had an insight into the design process that went into developing these.
+This time around, I was in a better position with regard to my skill set and the small network I had built through my previous internship experiences.
+I applied and secured a 6 month internship at the Daimler trucks studio ( Freightliner / Westernstar), this time in Portland, USA.
+I had the chance to experience a different work culture which was quite different from what I had previously experienced.
+One of the most exciting aspects of being at that studio was that the Optimus Prime and Galvatron trucks for the “Transformers” movie were designed at the studio at the time.
+It was truly fascinating to see these iconic vehicles up close and personal, especially since I had an insight into the design process that went into developing these.